derivefinance/derive-contracts/README.md

 $ npx solidity-docgen --templates=templates
 ```

-The output in the `docs` folder should be copied to the appropriate folder in the [saddle-docs repo](https://github.com/saddle-finance/saddle-docs/tree/master/solidity-docs).
+The output in the `docs` folder should be copied to the appropriate folder in the [derive-docs repo](https://github.com/derive-finance/derive-docs/tree/master/solidity-docs).

 ### Running Slither